tincho/trivia-react-challenge/README.md

 * Fetching the data from a `useEffect` hook inside `Quiz`

 This is a de-facto convention which I never got to like entirely.
-[This recent talk](https://www.youtube.com/watch?v=95B8mnhzoCM) provides a more deep analysis about it.
-I could have used NextJS (`getStaticProps`) or Remix (`loader`) but for simplicity's sake and showing-off my vainilla-React skills I decided not to.
+[See this keynote](https://www.youtube.com/watch?v=95B8mnhzoCM) for a more in-depth analysis about it.
+I could have used NextJS's `getStaticProps()`, Remix's `loader()` (or the upcoming ReactRouter `loader={fn}` prop) but for simplicity's sake, and showing-off my vainilla-React skills I decided not to use any of those libraries.

-So this is an approach I'm not totally happy with was good enough for the task.
+So, this is an approach I'm not totally happy with, but was good enough for the task.

 ## Other considerations